 A blade server is a server enclosure that houses multiple modular circuit boards called server blades.
-Most blade servers are stripped down to CPUs, network controllers, and CPUs.
+Most blade servers are stripped down to CPUs, network controllers, and memory.
 Some have internal storage drives.
-Any other components are shared through the chassis.
+Any other components—like switches, ports, and power connectors—are shared through the chassis.

-Blade servers can scale to high performance levels, if the data center has enough cooling and energy to support the dense infrastructure.
+Blade servers have high processing power to serve complex computing needs.
+They can scale to high performance levels, if the data center has enough cooling and energy to support the dense infrastructure.

 Dell PowerEdge M1000e Blade Enclosure